 As we drove back onto the plains there was a lot of animals including a big bull Elephant, three Giraffes, 20+ Olive Baboons, 200+ Cape Buffaloes and 20+ Thomson’s Gazelles.
 There were two new trip birds too, a pair of Long Crested Eagles (good name!) and a Brown Snake Eagle.
 Just before we arrived at Naabi Gate for lunch there was yet another Secretary Bird.
 It always seems to be the way with a bird you’ve constantly missed, once you’ve seen one you see them everywhere.

-At Naabi Gate we had our picnic lunch and were again surrounded by birds, the best being a male BLACK-FACED WAXBILL, lots of noisy Arrow-marked Babblers, I like them, full of character and a pair of showy Rock Martins, sat on the Gents window ledge.
+At Naabi Gate we had our picnic lunch and were again surrounded by birds, the best being a male BLACK-FACED WAXBILL, Black-browed Babblers again and a pair of showy Rock Martins, sat on the Gents window ledge.

 After lunch between Naabi Gate and the park exit we saw 96 Grant’s Gazelles, a Topi and a Zebra and the only birds in a fast dusty sprint were a Greater Kestrel, two Ostriches and a Tawny Eagle.
 The only disappointment in leaving the Serengeti was we hadn’t yet seen a Black Rhino.

 Then came the return bumpy ride up from the Serengeti to Ngorongoro Gate.
 Similar birds and mammals were seen, a Scrub Hare was new for the trip and we saw a BAGLAFECHT WEAVER on the rim.
 We checked out of the gate and drove to the town of Karatu where we would be staying at Bougainvillea Safari Lodge for two nights in considerable luxury after our bush tents.